dancju/dancju.github.io/_posts/2015-07-27-ml-regularization.md

 $$
 </div>

-Similarly to the linear regression, the regularized cost function of logistic regression is
+Similarly to the linear regression, the regularized loss function of logistic regression is

 <div>
 $$